-- 50. At the end of Year 1, candidates will be awarded a grade for each component of the Professional Knowledge (PK) Domain (BCS, PPS), and a grade for each of the Professional Skills (PS) and Becoming a Doctor (BD) Domain.
-These will be categorised in accordance with paragraph 20.2, 23 and 38. - 51.
-A candidate, whose grade in both components of Professional Knowledge (PK) (BCS, PPS) and Professional Skills (PS) and Becoming a Doctor (BD) is Acceptable shall have passed the year and may proceed to the Transition Year of the MBBS programme. - 52.
-A candidate, whose grade in both components of Professional Knowledge (PK) (BCS, PPS) and Professional Skills (PS) is Acceptable and Becoming a Doctor (BD) is Borderline may progress with a Borderline subject to review at the appropriate grading committee. - 53.
-A candidate awarded a Borderline grade (at first attempt only) in Becoming a Doctor (BD) may progress from Year 1 to the Transition Year, however candidates may only receive one borderline during the MBBS programme. - 54.
+- 52. At the end of Year 1, candidates will be awarded a grade for each component of the Professional Knowledge (PK) Domain (BCS, PPS), and a grade for each of the Professional Skills (PS) and Becoming a Doctor (BD) Domain.
+These will be categorised in accordance with paragraphs 24, 29 and 51. - 53.
+A candidate, whose grade in both components of Professional Knowledge (PK) (BCS, PPS) and Professional Skills (PS) and Becoming a Doctor (BD) is Acceptable shall have passed the year and may proceed to the Transition Year of the MBBS programme. - 54.
+A candidate, whose grade in both components of Professional Knowledge (PK) (BCS, PPS) and Professional Skills (PS) is Acceptable and Becoming a Doctor (BD) is Borderline may progress with a Borderline subject to review at the appropriate grading committee. - 55.
+A candidate awarded a Borderline grade (at first attempt only) in Becoming a Doctor (BD) may progress from Year 1 to the Transition Year, however candidates may only receive one borderline during the MBBS programme.
+A candidate awarded a Borderline in a second or third attempt at year 1 may not progress and is deemed to have failed the domain. - 56.
 A candidate, whose grade in any assessment domain (including either or both components of Professional Knowledge (PK)) is Unacceptable, will be given the option to enter the re-sit examination(s)/assessment(s) in each such assessment domain (or component of).
 Alternatively, a student may choose to repeat the year (MBBS4 Year 1).
+A candidate whose grade in Becoming a Doctor is Cause for Concern (only awardable for SSC fail) may enter the resit Becoming a Doctor domain.